 Land uses to the south of the Specific Plan Area consist of a single-family residential neighborhood and commercial uses, including, but not limited to, a veterinary clinic, gym facility, recreational vehicle (RV) dealership, and self-storage facility.
 Land uses to the west of the Specific Plan Area include single-family residential neighborhoods.
 Likelihood of Significant Growth in the Area, and in Adjacent Incorporated and Unincorporated Areas, During the Next 10 Years: Population growth resulting from the project would be significant and unavoidable as it was determined in the Final EIR and as previously mentioned in this Factor.
 The Statement of Overriding Considerations, included as Attachment A Exhibit A of the Commission's staff report, justifies finding the unavoidable adverse environmental impacts from the Proposal as acceptable.
 The DRSP is anticipated to be built out within the next 7 to 10 years.
 Therefore, resulting in an anticipated significant increase in population over the next 10 years within the DRSP area, no additional growth is anticipated to occur in adjacent and surrounding areas.
 Factor (b) Response.
 1) The need for organized community services ; the present cost and adequacy of governmental services and controls in the area; probable future needs for those services and controls; and probable effect of the proposed incorporation, formation, annexation, or exclusion and of alternative courses of action on the NCSD is an independent special district authorized to provide water, wastewater, and solid waste service.
 The applicant has requested that the DRSP area be annexed into NCSD to receive service.
 The DRSP would allow for development of up to 1,370 single- and multi-family residential units, construction of 100 accessory dwelling units (ADUs), as well as up to 203,000 square feet of village and flex commercial uses (including a hotel, educational/training facilities, and retail/light industrial uses), open space, trails, and a public neighborhood park within the approximately 288-acre Specific Plan Area.
 If approved, the proposal would allow NCSD to provide water, wastewater, and solid waste service to the new development that would be created by the DRSP. cost and adequacy of services and controls in the area and adjacent areas.
-NCSD is willing and able to provide the requested services and has documented its capability to provide service to the annexation area subject to the terms and conditions of the Annexation Agreement, Plan for Services, Phasing Study, Water Supply Assessment, Revised services whether or not the services Key highlights are below:
+NCSD is willing and able to provide the requested services and has documented its capability to provide service to the annexation area subject to the terms and conditions of the Annexation Agreement, Plan for Services, Phasing Study, Water Supply Assessment, Revised are services which would be provided by local agencies subject to this division, and includes the public facilities necessary to provide those services.